 \section{Abstract}

-The finite operators are derived for the recoil $m\alpha^6(m/M)$ order relativistic corrections (to spin-averaged energy levels) in hydrogen-like atoms and ions in the two- and three-body formalism beyond the adiabatic approximation.
+The finite operators are derived for the relativistic recoil corrections of order $m\alpha^6(m/M)$ to spin-averaged energy levels in hydrogenlike atoms and ions in two- and three-body formalisms beyond the adiabatic approximation.
 Results are presented in a form suitable for numerical evaluation.